 MoH outlines health protocol to face harmattan

-The Ministry of Health (MOH), through the Ghana Health Service (GHS), has reminded all Ghanaians to take the necessary precautions to stay healthy during the harmattan period.
+The Ministry of Health (MOH), through the Ghana Health Service (GHS), has reminded all Ghanaians to take the necessary precautions to stay healthy during the upcoming harmattan period.

-Skin Problems: The skin, the body’s largest protective organ, becomes dry and more prone to irritation, cracking, chapping of both the skin and lips, and other related discomforts.
+- Skin Problems: The skin, the body’s largest protective organ, becomes dry and more prone to irritation, cracking, chapping of both the skin and lips, and other related discomforts.

-Dehydradon: The dry, windy conditions increase water loss from the body, putting individuals at higher risk of dehydration if fluids are not adequately replaced
+- Dehydradon: The dry, windy conditions increase water loss from the body, putting individuals at higher risk of dehydration if fluids are not adequately replaced.

-Respiratory Issues: Dust levels rise significantly during harmattan, increasing the risk of respiratory infections and worsening conditions like asthma.
+- Respiratory Issues: Dust levels rise significantly during harmattan, increasing the risk of respiratory infections and worsening conditions like asthma.

-Eye Problems: Reduced humidity and increased dust cause drying and irritation of the eyes, raising the risk of eye infections.
+- Eye Problems: Reduced humidity and increased dust cause drying and irritation of the eyes, raising the risk of eye infections.

-Meningitis: Ghana lies within Africa’s “meningitis belt.”
+- Meningitis: Ghana lies within Africa’s “meningitis belt”.
 The risk of meningitis increases during the dry season.

-1.Moisturize the skin with oil-based products such as shea butter to prevent dryness.
+1. Moisturise the skin with oil-based products such as shea butter to prevent dryness.

-2.Drink plenty of water to maintain proper hydration.
+2. Drink plenty of water to maintain proper hydration.

 3. Eat water-rich foods regularly, including fruits like watermelon and meals like soups.